i-hate-swift-so-much/OpenHTTP/README.md

 The results will vary depending on the server hardware, as this was executed on my local host.

 ## 1.3 Future plans
-For the future, I plan to (!!!MAYBE!!!) add HTTPS.
-Other plans include properly handling every HTTP response code as seen on [the Mozilla HTTP response status codes page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status), compression.
+### 1.3.0 Confirmed Plans
+For the future, plans which I will be doing are as follows:
+* POST Request Support

+### 1.3.1 Possible Plans
+For the future, plans which I am considering doing are as follows:
+* HTTPS support
+* Windows support

 ## 1.4 Under the hood
 OpenHTTP is multithreaded, meaning that everytime a request is sent to the server and succesfully connects, a new thread is started on